CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

        │    └──jne     1e8
 ```

-Again, almost the exact same assembly.
+More of the same assembly we saw previously.
 Let's check the performance just to make sure nothing else is going on:

 ```
 ------------------------------------------------------------------------